Thehan-Andaramana/Altrium-CRM/meetings/Meeting(08-21-26).md

 ---
 ## Discussion

-- Mapped out lead lifecycle stages.
+- Designed the ApprovalRequest entity for lead status changes.
-- Discussed transition rules between statuses.
+- Discussed the self-approval prevention rule — no user may approve their own request.
-- Reviewed edge cases, such as reverting a qualified lead.
+- Walked through the request → pending → approve/reject → status update flow.

 ---
 ## Decisions

-- Adopt New → Contacted → Qualified → Converted workflow.
+- Adopt ApprovalRequest as a shared entity, reused later for phase sign-offs.

 ---
 ## Completed

-- Lead status workflow diagram completed.
+- Lead status approval workflow finalized on paper.